 “Acupuncture is effective method of treatment of insulin resistance”

 “Acupuncture is more effective than pharmacotherapy in the treatment of diabetic polyneuropathy”

-To the discussed review, fourteen studies conducted on animals, mostly rats, were included.
+What is more, in a contemporary study by Turkish researchers6, a significant decrease of glucose levels in blood was observed.
+In the discussed review, fourteen studies conducted on animals, mostly rats, were included.
 Because of a large discrepancy of used interventions and technical parameters of simulations, it is difficult to draw any conclusions.
 However:

 Further information regarding the influence of acupuncture on metabolism in patients with diabetes is based on clinical studies of efficacy of this method in treatment of diabetic polyneuropathy.